ve2vax/tinybeacon/README.md

 *Work in progress -- rev.C*

-This code was written for the a set of radio beacons, usable on VHF and UHF radio-amateur bands.
+This code was written for a set of radio beacons, usable on VHF and UHF radio-amateur bands.
 This firmware drives the components using SPI/I2C ports and manage the sequencer.
 Beacons can transmit WSPR and PI4 protocols (digital modes) but any other mode usable on class C could be used.
 Schematic and PCB layout will be ported on CircuitMaker, and release soon (ref.
 Rev.D).
 Previous version helped to improve the design and 4 beacons are now used successfully on air (Montreal, Canada - FN35).
 Schematic & PCB designs are offered for 50, 144, 222 & 432 MHz, using a credit card size format.
 The Output power is 5W (QRP) and the device tolerate an input power supply between 10 and 15V @1.5A max.
 Finally, the PLL is disciplined by GPS to provide an exact frequency carrier and allows WSPR mode.